battleaxedotco/tool-docs/docs/freebies/beatgrid.md

 # Beatgrid

-Based on a great idea for a [BPM grid overlay](http://www.sandervandijk.tv/after-effects-features/timeline#1.2-bpm-grid) for the Ae timeline by [Sander Van Dijk](http://www.sandervandijk.tv/).
-Though not as robust as an integrated solution, it does provide enough to synchronize elements to 4/4 beats with markers and keyframes.
+Based on a brilliant idea for a [BPM grid overlay](http://www.sandervandijk.tv/after-effects-features/timeline#1.2-bpm-grid) inside of Ae's timeline by [Sander Van Dijk](http://www.sandervandijk.tv/).
+Not nearly as integrated as a native solution, Beatgrid does provide enough to synchronize elements to 4/4 beats with markers and keyframes.

 ## Usage